man27382210/tutorial-graphql/docs/examples/OVERVIEW.md

 ```

-Of course we can use aggregation either composition,
+Of course we can use aggregation either composition api way,
 but in GraphQL world just use nested structure with one call to get all information you want:

 ```